presscustomizr/customizr/readme.txt

 Updated : name of front enqueue scripts / style callbacks
 Fix: use amatic weight 400 instead of 700, workaround for missing question mark
 Fix: remove reference to the tag, use site-description tag
-Fix: amend typo in the latest commit, again
-Fix: amend typo in the latest commit
 Fix: display unknown archive types headings; use if/else statement when retrieving archive headings/classes immediatily return the archive class when asked for and achiFix: amend typo in the last commit
 Fix: disable fade hover links for first level menu items in ie
 Fix: add customize code and fix previous errors